 #4 The monetary donation you made at John’s funeral is appreciated.
 The family used it to help cover the funeral expenses.
 We are grateful that John had such a wonderful boss in you.
 He spoke highly of you often.

-#5 Thank you for your generous gift given at the calling hours for [Person’s name].
-I am grateful for the monetary support as his passing was unexpected.
+#5 Thank you for your generous gift at the calling hours for [Person’s name].
+I am grateful for the monetary support, as his passing was unexpected.
 Your donation was used towards the expenses.

 #6 We are grateful for your monetary support during this time.
 The money you donated was used to cover dinner and snack food for the family during the calling hours at the funeral home.
 The entire family thanks you!

-#7 Thank you for the donation you made in Betty’s honor in lieu of flowers.
+#7 Thank you for donating in Betty’s honor instead of flowers.
 Betty was passionate about [organization name or cause].
 Betty often talked of you and how wonderful of a friend you were to her.